Nicolaus Zinzendorf: Theology

 An original English account (from Z. visit in North America) of Count Z. opinions can be found in: Gilbert Tennent: "Some account of the Principles of the Moravians", London 1743.

+Music

+Zinzendorf wrote music often. many of his pieces are preserved into the modern day and can still be performed. many of his words have also been adapted by other composers into musical pieces.

 Declining years

+By 1741 his daughter, Maria Theresa, had died and he decided to adopt a replacement.
+He chose an heiress, Mary Stonehouse, whom he renamed Maria Theresa.
+She had been married for two years to an estranged Anglican vicar.
+She joined the Moravian church in 1742 and served as a worker as a patron and deaconess within his household.
+Her husband had a more difficult relationship with the church.

-A financial board was established among the Brethren, on a plan furnished by lawyer, John Frederick Köber, which worked well.
+A financial board was established among the Brethren, on a plan furnished by lawyer John Frederick Köber, which worked well.
 His son Christian Renatus, whom Zinzendorf had hoped to make his successor, died in 1752 of tuberculosis.

 Works

 He wrote a large number of hymns, of which the best-known is "Jesus, Thy blood and righteousness".